TahaAbbass/hackathon.0/book_frontend/docs/vision-language-action-vla/voice-to-action-openai-whisper.md

 ---
-title: Voice-to-Action with OpenAI Whisper
+title: "Voice-to-Action with OpenAI Whisper"
-sidebar_label: Voice-to-Action with OpenAI Whisper
+sidebar_label: "Voice-to-Action with OpenAI Whisper"
-description: Understanding voice-to-action implementation using OpenAI Whisper for AI and robotics students
+description: "Understanding voice-to-action implementation using OpenAI Whisper for AI and robotics students"
 ---

 # Voice-to-Action with OpenAI Whisper